Information for workers from Australian Government agencies, services and programs visiting remote communities

 On arriving at a remote location, how can visitors help prevent the spread of COVID-19?

-Practising good hand and sneeze/cough hygiene is the best defence against most viruses.
-You should:
+Practicing good hand and sneeze/cough hygiene is the best defence against most viruses.
+You are encouraged to:

 - wash your hands frequently with soap and water, before and after eating, and after going to the toilet;

-- cover your mouth and nose when coughing and sneezing, dispose of tissues, and use alcohol-based hand rub frequently;
+- cover your mouth and nose when coughing and sneezing, dispose of tissues, and frequently use alcohol-based hand rub (sanitiser);

 - ensure you take your own supplies of soap, tissues, alcohol-based hand rub, cleaning products including disinfectant wipes or spray, face masks and gloves (supplied by your agency);

 - wear a face mask in accordance with relevant state or territory public health directions;